phalcon-orphanage/docs/en/reference/models.rst

         ));
     }

-Each event can has its own options, 'field' is the name of the column that must be updated, if 'format' is an string it will be used as format of the PHP's function date_, format can also be an anonymous function providing you the free to generate any kind timestamp:
+Each event can have its own options, 'field' is the name of the column that must be updated, if 'format' is a string it will be used as format of the PHP's function date_, format can also be an anonymous function providing you the free to generate any kind timestamp:

 .. code-block:: php